School of Sanctuary

 Becoming a School of Sanctuary

-We are proud to be working towards becoming accredited as a School of Sanctuary.
+We are proud to have been accredited as a School of Sanctuary.
 We are committed to ensuring that our students learn and understand what it means to be seeking sanctuary and the difficulties people seeking asylum and refugees face.